 Eligible participants may also borrow from their accounts.
 The minimum that may be borrowed is \$1,000.
 The maximum that may be borrowed is the lesser of \$50,000, as adjusted, or 50% of a participant's vested account balance.
 The notes are secured by the balance in the participant's account.
-Principal and interest is paid ratably through monthly payroll deductions over five years or less (15 years if the note is for the purchase of a primary residence) with interest at rates that range from 4.25% to 8.50%, which are commensurate with prevailing rates at the time the loans are initiated.
-The Plan's management implemented the provisions of the CARES Act to allow for delaying the period for loan repayments by individuals affected by the COVID-19 pandemic, if applicable, for up to one year.
-This relief expired on December 31, 2021.
+Principal and interest is paid ratably through monthly payroll deductions over five years or less (15 years if the note is for the purchase of a primary residence) with interest at rates that range from 4.25% to 9.50% as of December 31, 2024 and 2023, which are commensurate with prevailing rates at the time the loans are initiated.
 Participants must pay a note origination fee as well as an annual note maintenance fee for each note.
-Participant notes are valued at their outstanding balances, which approximate fair value.
+Participant notes are valued at their outstanding balances, which approximates fair value.